lfavreli/dotenvx-node-template/README.md

 Welcome to the Railway `dotenvx` Node.js template!

-This example provides a minimal a setup for managing environment variables using the [dotenvx](https://dotenvx.com/) library in a Node.js environment (_e.g. http or express server_) deployed on Railway's platform-as-a-service (PaaS).
+This example provides a minimal setup for managing environment variables using the [dotenvx](https://dotenvx.com/) library in a Node.js environment (_e.g. http or express server_) deployed on Railway's platform-as-a-service (PaaS).

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/zXEiVF?referralCode=lfavreli)

 ## ⚠️ Disclaimer

 This is a demonstration template only. <br />
 The `.env`, `.env.production`, and `.env.keys` files should not be commited in a real project.